CodeCorrupt/godaddy-dyndns/README.md

 ## Setup

+After cloning this repo be sure to initialize the submodule mypygodaddy AND ensure the symbolic link to ./mypygodaddy/pygodaddy is correct

-Copy the file `godaddy-dyndns.conf.template` to `godaddy-dyndns.conf` and add your GoDaddy username and password to the new file.
+Copy the file `godaddy-dyndns.conf.template` to `godaddy-dyndns.conf` and add your information to the new file.

 Then setup a Python venv: